StanfordVL/taskonomy/taskbank/README.md

 ### Network Architecture

-As shown in the top figure, each task shares the same encoder architexture.
+As shown in the top figure, each task shares the same encoder architecture.
 The encoder maps the input image (256x256) into a representation of size 2048 (16x16x8).
 Hence the encoder architecture and representation size of all tasks are identical.
 The encoder is modified based on [ResNet-50](https://arxiv.org/pdf/1512.03385.pdf) by: 1. replacing `conv5_1`'s stride 2 convolution with stride 1 convolution.
 2. No global average pooling.

 Also, we trained all of the networks on **the same exact set of input images**, i.e. the pixels seen in the input by all networks are identical and the only difference is in the output space.

 Since the tasks in our dictionary can have different dimensionalities in their output, we have a varying decoder architecture accordingly.
 We tried to keep the decoder structure compact and varying as little as possible.
 Also, slighlty different kind of loss could be employed for different tasks accordingly.
-See below table for the complete information.
+See the table below for the complete information.

 <div align="center">
   <img src="assets/web_assets/decoder_loss.png"  />